PratimaGurav/quiz-a-mania/Readme.md

   - ### Further Testing
     -   The Website was tested on Google Chrome, Microsoft Edge, Safari and Mozilla Firefox browsers.
     -   The website was viewed on a variety of devices such as Desktop, Laptop, iPad, iPhone 6, 7 & 8.
-    -   A large amount of testing was done to ensure that all pages were linking correctly.
+    -   A large amount of testing was done to ensure that all pages were linked correctly.
-    -   Friends and family members were asked to review the site to point out any bugs and/or user experience issues.
+    -   Friends and family members were asked to play the quiz and provide feedback for any user experience issues.

   - ### Known Bugs